faenrandir/a_careful_examination/content/documents/book_of_mormon/voh-vs-bom-chatgpt-analysis.md

 This analysis was performed by ChatGPT on 2026-09-08 using this prompt, in its essence: after pointing to the 1825 *View of the Hebrews* and the 1829 Book of Mormon, "Please create a markdown formatted text comparison of similarities between the two texts.
 Each similarity must be substantiated by one or more direct quotations from both books (to establish)."

-The comparison was then verified against the 1825 second edition of *View of the Hebrews* (BYU 1996 reprint) and the 1829 Book of Mormon Printer's Manuscript (via `bomdb`) using the Nemotron 3 Ultra model.
+The comparison was then verified and refined/updated against the 1825 second edition of *View of the Hebrews* (BYU 1996 reprint) and the 1829 Book of Mormon Printer's Manuscript (via `bomdb`) using the Nemotron 3 Ultra model.
 All quotations in the main text reflect the actual wording of those editions.
-An appendix at the end documents all corrections made.

 ---